tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

 .. image:: control_bills/control-bills-should-be-paid.png
    :align: center
-   :alt: Should Be Paid field under a vendor bill in Odoo Purchase
+   :alt: Should Be Paid field under a vendor bill in CoquiAPPs Purchase

-As you can't create a bill until you have received your products - and if you haven't received all of them, Odoo only includes the products you have received in the draft bill - the *Should Be Paid* status is set to *Yes* when you create one.
+As you can't create a bill until you have received your products - and if you haven't received all of them, CoquiAPPs only includes the products you have received in the draft bill - the *Should Be Paid* status is set to *Yes* when you create one.

 If you edit a draft bill to increase the billed quantity, change the price, or add other products, the *Should Be Paid* status is set to *Exception*.
-It means Odoo notices the discrepancy, but that you might have a valid reason to have done so.
+It means CoquiAPPs notices the discrepancy, but that you might have a valid reason to have done so.

 Once the payment has been registered and mentions *Paid*, the *Should Be Paid* status is set to